barijaona/mastodon_digest/README.md

   -o OUTPUT_DIR         Output directory for the rendered digest (default: ./render/) --theme {light,default}
-                        Named template theme with which to render the digest (default: default)
+                        Named template theme with which to render the digest (default: default) --flipton             Use flipton for retrieving posts from their original instances.
+This will fetch more complete information about boosts, stars and replies, but also cause more network load. (default: False)
 ```

 If you are running with Docker and make, you can pass flags as: